Sunny Afternoon Chords | The Kinks Guitar Lesson

 | Am | Am | Am | Am |

-Sunny Afternoon uses a bass line to create a looped pattern for the intro/chorus tag, these are the chords for when a capo is placed on fret five, thinking in the key of Am.
+Sunny Afternoon uses a bass line to create a looped pattern for the intro/chorus tag.
+With a capo on fret five, we think in the key of Am:

 ||: Am (VI) Am/G | Am/F# Am/F | E (IIIx) E/D | E7/C E7/B :||

-The verse of Sunny Afternoon uses more conventional chords before the descending bass line idea is used over the E chord again, like this.
+The verse follows a more conventional chord progression before returning to the descending bass line over the E chord:

 ||: Am (VI) | G (V) | C (I) |